 - Advanced Podcasting with John Lee Dumas

-Fizzle has their own hosting plan
+Fizzle has its own hosting plan

 Fizzle just started to offer flywheel at the time of this review, managed WordPress hosting included with your monthly Fizzle account.

-A really smart move.
+A genius move.

 (I think John Morrow is doing something similar with offering WordPress hosting with a new separate membership course of his.)